melaniebrgr/learning-computer-science/00-everyweeks/2025/week36.md

 ## 3. Security Concepts (Medical/Research Data Protection)

 ### a.
 What is Cross-Site Scripting (XSS), and how do you prevent it in a React app displaying untrusted input (e.g., research notes)?

+"The call is coming from _inside_ the house."
+With cross-site scripting code has been injected into the application while CSRF the attack is coming form the outside world.
+There are three types of XSS:

+- Stored XSS
+- Reflected XSS
+- DOM-based XSS

+XSS attacks are harder to create, but often worse than the CSRF attacks, because at the point the browser thinks it's you--same origin.
+To avoide XSS attacks sanitise inputs, not only form inputs but also URL segments/search params.
+Don't directly reflects those on the page.

 ### b.
 Why is it dangerous to store JWTs in localStorage, and what’s a safer alternative?
 ### c.
 How do Content Security Policies (CSP) protect sensitive data applications?
 ### d.
 How would you securely handle user-uploaded files (e.g., genetic data, medical scans)?
 ### e.
 What are the risks of exposing API keys in frontend code, and how do you avoid it?
 ### f.
 How would you ensure compliance with GDPR/HIPAA from a frontend perspective?

 ### g.
-What is CORS?
+What is CORS? ✅

-CORS is designed to prevent malicious website from accessing resources on anoother domain without permission.
+**CORS is designed to prevent malicious website from accessing resources on another domain without permission.** "The call is coming from outside the house."
+It's an HTTP request that you didn't want to come in.
 The Same-Origin Policy (SoP) and CORS are the two main mechanisms built into browsers that enforce this policy.
+This complement of Origin and Access-Control-Allow-Origin headers is the simplest use of the access control protocol.

 By default, the browser "same-origin policy" or SoP blocks websites from making requests to a domain other than the one that served the page.
 CORS or "Cross-Origin Resource Sharing"  provides a way for servers to tell browsers, via HTTP headers, that it’s okay to share resources cross-origin.
+Servers do this by including,

+- an `Access-Control-Allow-Origin` header specifying to the browser that that domain is allowed (or `*` wildcard) to access their resources,
+- what methods are allowed with `Access-Control-Allow-Methods`, and
+- what HTTP headers are allowed when making the request, `Access-Control-Allow-Headers`,
+- if cookies and authorisation headers are allowed with `Access-Control-Allow-Credentials`.

-Servers do this by including the `Access-Control-Allow-Origin` header specifying which domains are allowed to access their resources.
-The server opt-ins to requests by responding to a preflight request.
+Note, the server doesn't respond with a list of allowed domains just if that one is.
+The server opt-ins to requests by responding to a preflight requests.
 Effectively this is a way to whitelist origins.
 (Note, an "origin" is not the URL, it is the scheme, domain and port).
-This pattern of the Origin and Access-Control-Allow-Origin headers is the simplest use of the access control protocol.

 What requests _are NOT_ subject to CORS?
 "Simple requests":